More Research Like This, Please!

 (h/t Greysteppenwolf)

-15 responses to “More Research Like This, Please!”
+15 thoughts on “More Research Like This, Please!

 But damn, can I paint a picture.
 I’m pretty good at singing too.
 In fact, anything creative, I can do.
 Calligraphy, macrame, sculpture, mosiac, pottery, theatre make-up, general beauty make-up, dress-making, costuming, digital art and design, singing, writing music, writing stories, writing scripts – I’m a Jacqueline of a Buttload of Trades.
 And I’d like to think that my brain, being limited in other areas, has just gone “KABLOOM” in the ones where it had freedom and hence, I’m awesome because of my disabilities/mental difficulties.